Stakeholders Say New Tourist Attraction Sites Showcase Commitment of Gov’t to Dev’t of Tourism

 Great Ethiopia Tour Operators Association President, Nahom Admasu expressed his gratitude to the initiatives of PM Abiy in developing new tourism destinations that stimulate domestic and international tourists.

 “The development of such projects will have significant importance for us.
-Inadequate accommodations have been discouraging tourists as they had to drive long distance from the tourist sites.
+Inadequate accommodations have been discouraging tourists as they had to drive the long distances from the tourist sites.
 Now, these projects will provide up to standard accommodations for our guests,” he stated.

 Furthermore, Nahom noted that the projects will create opportunities that enhance the involvement of investors and improve the country’s tourism sector competitiveness by providing effective service.

-Currently, the Government of Ethiopia is working aggressively in developing new tourism attraction sites by taking various initiatives to advance the tourism sector and enhance its contribution to economic growth.
+Currently, the government is working aggressively to develop new tourist attraction sites by taking various initiatives to advance the tourism sector and enhance economic growth.